iflylabs/iflychat-documentation/rest/reference/retrieve-list-of-all-banned-users.md

 ###How to retrieve list of all Banned Users using iFlyChat API

-You can use iFlyChat API to programmatically kick any user from your website.
+You can use iFlyChat API to programmatically retrieve list of all users banned from your website.

 **Header Table**